ErpNetDocs/tech/modules/logistics/wms/zones-and-locations.md

-# Warehouse Zones and Locations
+# Warehouse zones and locations

-Warehouse Zones are used to organize the different storage areas of the warehouse.
+Warehouse zones are used to organize the different storage areas of the warehouse.

-## Zone Hierarchy
+## Zone hierarchy

 The zones are organized in a hierarchy, where each zone can have sub-zones, which can have its own sub-zones and so on.
 For example: